 Beware of links.
 If an email demands you click on a link for more information, don’t do it.
 You can use your mouse to hover over any links in an email to reveal the web address, but know this can be faked.
 If the address is a cryptic set of numbers, looks nothing like the web address from the supposed sender, or is actually an .exe file (which could be malicious software), it could be a fake address.

 If you’re wondering if an email is legit, contact the business who “sent” it.
-Look up their website yourself (don’t use any provided links), and/or give them a call (you should look that info up yourself, too).
+Look up their website yourself (don’t use any provided links), and/or give them a call (you should look that information up yourself, too).

 If you find out later you were tricked, we urge you to change passwords immediately!
 We also have a how-to guide to help if you think you’ve been a victim of a data breach.